-These toxic metals are considered generally air pollutants which are produced and diffused into it mainly from various industrial activities (WHO, 2007), from which they are reached soil, plants, foods, and waters causing their contamination with these metals (Bilandzic et al., 2011).
+(Cd)(Khan et al., 2013).
+These toxic metals are considered generally air pollutants that are produced and diffused into it mainly from various industrial activities (WHO, 2007), from which they are reached soil, plants, foods, and waters causing their contamination with these metals (Bilandzic et al., 2011).
 Therefore, they enter into the food chain easily, as dairy animals ingest them while grazing in the pasture from contaminated concentrate feeds, or even from water.
-Then, in the animal these metals are transferred to milk (Maas et al., 2011).
-Food considered the main route of exposure as it is representing about 90 % of the total intake (WHO, 2007).
-In milk and different milk products, presence of Pb and Cd residues is of specific interest, as their presence even in low amounts, Pb to poisoning and other great disorders in the body (Ghorbel-Abid et al., 2010).
+Then, in the animal, these metals are transferred to milk (Maas et al., 2011).
+Although inhalation acts as a necessary route in Pb and Cd transmission, particularly in highly polluted regions, food is still considered the main route of exposure as it is representing about 90 % of the total intake (WHO, 2007).
+In milk and different milk products, the presence of Pb and Cd residues is of specific interest, as their presence even in low amounts, lead to poisoning and other great disorders in the body (Ghorbel-Abid et al., 2010).
 Also, they are considered potential carcinogens (Zhuang et al., 2009).

-On the other hand, Cu is one of the essential micronutrients for normal function of our body, as it is required for the absorption of iron and as cofactor of some enzymes that are essential for different vital processes in the body (Solaiman et al., 2001).
-However its intake in higher amounts above the safe levels recommended by the international organizations may cause hazardous effects to the human health and this is mainly occur due to presence of Cu with high levels in animal feed (Licata et al., 2012).
+On the other hand, Cu is one of the essential micronutrients for the normal function of our body, as it is required for the absorption of iron and as a cofactor of some enzymes that are essential for different vital processes in the body (Solaiman et al., 2001).
+However, its intake in amounts above the safe higher levels recommended by the international organizations may cause hazardous effects to human health and this is mainly occurred due to the presence of Cu with high levels in animal feed (Licata et al., 2012).

-Therefore, it is necessary to examine milk and its products for the presence of the residual concentrations of different metals and assessed their potential health hazards to ensure consumer health.
-For this purpose, determining the dietary intake of each metal and comparing it with the permissible limits set by regulatory agencies is important (Leblanc et al., 2000).
-Moreover, the target hazard quotient (THQ) is one of the approaches that had been recommended for evaluating the potential health hazards of intake of various pollutants on human (US EPA, 2000).
+Therefore, it is necessary to examine milk and other milk products for the presence of the residual concentrations of different metals and assessed their potential health hazards to ensure consumer health.
+For this purpose, determining the dietary intake of each metal and comparing it with the permissible limits (P.L.) set by the regulatory agencies is important (Leblanc et al., 2000).
+Moreover, the target hazard quotient (THQ) is one of the approaches that had been recommended for evaluating the potential health hazards of intake of various pollutants on humans (US EPA, 2000).

-Additionally, there are many techniques have been developed for metals removal such chemical treatment. as flocculation. coagulation, membrane separation, filtration and adsorption (Geise et al., 2010, Yargeau and Zeman, 2012, Gupta et al., 2013 and Madsen, 2014).
+Additionally, there are many techniques have been developed for metals removal such as chemical treatment, flocculation, coagulation, membrane separation, filtration and adsorption (Geise et al., 2010, Yargeau and Zeman, 2012, Gupta et al., 2013 and Madsen, 2014).
 Adsorption is one of these methods that has some advantages, including simple design, low cost, and absence of sludge formation.
 Many natural and synthetic materials have been used to remove heavy metals in this technique, including clay, seaweed and biomass, activated carbon, and mesoporous silica (Chen et al., 2010).
-Resin is a novel chelating ion exchange used for removal of heavy metals by the adsorption method depending on their high selectivity in binding metal ions as reported by many studies (Dinu and Dragan, 2008, Alyüz and Veli, 2009 and Lasheen et al., 2017).
+Resin is a novel chelating ion-exchange used for the removal of heavy metals by the adsorption method depending on their high selectivity in binding metal ions as reported by many studies (Dinuand Dragan, 2008, Alyüz and Veli, 2009 and Lasheen et al., 2017).

-Therefore, the major aim of this study was to determine the contamination levels of Pb, Cd, Cu, in different types of raw milk and milk products and to assess their potential health hazards for human using target health quotients (THQ).
-Finally, the removal of Cu from artificially contaminated raw milk by using the adsorption properties of a suitable chelating ion exchange (CIE) resin was investigated.
+Therefore, the major aims of this study were to determine the contamination levels of Pb, Cd, Cu, in different types of raw milk and milk products and to assess their potential health hazards for humans using target health quotients (THQ).
+Finally, investigated the removal of Cufrom artificially contaminated raw milk by using the adsorption properties of a suitable chelating ion exchange (CIE) resin.